stevehollx/climb-analyzer/README.md

 1. (optional) Download topographic data
 2. (optional) Build and host a local OpenTopoData API server
 3. (optional) Build a local openstreetmap overpass API server.
-3. Run ClimbAnalyzer to analyze road climbs for your location(s) of interest.
+4. Run ClimbAnalyzer to analyze road climbs for your location(s) of interest.

+#### Quickstart tip: Jump to Step 4 for performing just a small area anlysis, without needing to set up the local APIs mentioned in Steps 1-3.
 Steps 1 - 3 are optional, but highly recommended.
 Without running a local API topo data server, you will hit OpenTopoData's 1000 calls/day limit very quickly.
 An alternative is to sign up for a paid OpenTopoData account.
 The overpass-api.de API has higher limits, but may still throttle you after a searches in a day, depending on your locations' road density.
+So if you have the disk space, I'd recommend running both local APIs.

 ### Step 1- Download topographic data
 I recommend SRTM30m for global data sets, or NED10m if you are in North America.
 SRTM30m is less precise but 78GB compressed vs. NED10m's 210 GB compressed.